-61 with the author(s)

-6 with the editorial process

-203 with the editorial process shared by the author and the editorial process.
+61 with the author(s) with the editorial process shared by the author and the editorial process 6 with the editorial process 203 shared by the author and the editorial process

 9. Where does the responsibility lie for the accuracy of a published manuscript?